engrit-illinois/LenovoWmiBiosInterfaceWrapper/README.md

 #### -ComputerName [string]
 Required string.
-The name of the computer from which to gather BIOS settings.
+The name of the computer on which to set BIOS settings.

 #### -SettingValuePairs [string[]]
 Mandatory string array.